duythai3/ubuntu/lessons/linux-filesystem.md

 # __3. Moving Around the Filesystem__
 To explore Linux, you use the Terminal. <br>
-The Terminal is like a magic door — you type commands and it shows you results.
+The Terminal is like a magic door — you type commands and it shows you results.<br>

 Commands to move around
-    • pwd — Show where you are (print working directory).
+- pwd — Show where you are (print working directory).
-    • ls — List files and folders in the current place.
+- ls — List files and folders in the current place.
-    • cd folder_name — Go into a folder.
+- cd folder_name — Go into a folder.
-    • cd .. — Go up one level.
+- cd .. — Go up one level.
-    • cd /path/to/place — Go directly to a location.
+- cd /path/to/place — Go directly to a location. <br>
 Try it!
     1. Open Terminal.
     2. Type: